Karajarri: Traditional social structure

-Pukarri (dream) connote states of reality formed in the mythic Dreamtime when the landscape was created, and exercises a binding, inviolable force, the word being applied to institutional practices that are traced back to the primal order of things in a given tribal country (ngurrara).
-Marriage and kinship relationships are influenced by factors related to the implications that arise from their legends concerning the living waters.
+Pukarri (dream) connote states of reality formed in the mythic Dreamtime when the landscape was created, and exercises a binding, inviolable force, the word being applied to institutional practices that are traced back to the primal order of things in a given tribal country.
+Marriage and kinship relationships are influenced by factors related to the implications that arise from their legends concerning the "living waters".

 Ecology

 The area encompassed by Karajarri lands sits on the La Grange sub-basin, one of the richest groundwater areas in Western Australia, and a Pindan ecology, the pirra of the Karajarri inland, with stygofauna which has yet to be studied in any depth.